thibaultmg/acm-rag-content/docs/acm/2.15/clusters/main.md

 **Important:** If you are using Red Hat Advanced Cluster Management, then multicluster engine for Kubernetes operator is already installed on the cluster.

+To learn about installing Red Hat Advanced Cluster Management, see Installing and upgrading.

 **Deprecated:** multicluster engine operator 2.4 and earlier versions are no longer supported.
 The documentation might remain available, but